Header

 Additional information

-The live-talks should take15 minutes, additional 10 minutes are reserved for questions and discussion.
+The live-talks should take 15 minutes, additional 10 minutes are reserved for questions and discussion.

 Evaluation criteria: